Film: The Life of Émile Zola

 - Censorship Bureau: The government does not like Zola's muckraking novels and tries but fails to suppress him.

-- Clear My Name: Clear His Name, as Madame Dreyfus begs Emile Zola to take up her husband's cause.
+- Clear Their Name: Clear His Name, as Madame Dreyfus begs Emile Zola to take up her husband's cause.

 - Driven to Suicide: Colonel Henry kills himself in his prison cell after admitting to forging the documents used against Dreyfus.